 - 1. I am not experiencing or have any symptoms associated with COVID-19 including but not limited to fever, or chills, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste/smell, sore throat, congestions or runny nose, nausea or vomiting, diarrhea. - 2.
-I have not been in contact with anyone who has tested positive for COVID-19 infection within the last 14 days. - 3.
+I have not been in contact with anyone who has tested positive for COVID-19 infection within the last 10 days. - 3.
 I have not been in contact with anyone who is currently in quarantine for suspected COVID-19. - 4.
 I have checked and do not have a measured temperature of 100.0 or higher today. - 5.
-I have not traveled out of NYS in the last 24 hours. - 6.
-I have not received a positive COVID-19 test result in the past 14 days. - 7.
-I meet all the health qualifications listed above and will work today.
+I have checked the weblink above and have not traveled to one of the restricted state/territories/countries in the last 24 hours. - 6.
+I have not received a positive COVID-19 test result in the past 10 days.